nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 ## Load, compile, and execute

 Our JavaScript files are not directly read and run by the browser.
-The browser's _JavaScript engine_ (the part of the browser dedicated to reading and running JavaScript code) has a step in between loading a script and running (or executing_) it called _compilation_.
+The browser's _JavaScript engine_ (the part of the browser dedicated to reading and running JavaScript code) has a step in between loading and running (or _executing_) a script called _compilation_.
 In the compilation step, the human-readable script is translated to something that the computer can understand.
 A few different things happen during the compilation stage that can affect how your code is run.
 In particular, this is where _execution contexts_ and _scopes_ are determined.

 ## Execution contexts and scope
 During the compilation step, the JavaScript engine scans the code it's been asked to execute and creates an inventory of all the variables and functions each line of code will have access to when it's being run.
-This inventory is called the _execution context_.
+This inventory is called an _execution context_.

 The set of available variables and functions is referred to as the _scope_.
-JavaScript is said to have a _lexical_ scope strategy because **where** a variable or function is declared explicitly determines it's availability to the rest of the program.
+JavaScript is said to have a _lexical_ scope strategy because **where** a variable or function is declared explicitly in the code determines its availability to the rest of the program.

 ### The global execution context
 When a JavaScript engine first starts a new script, it creates a default execution context called the _global execution context_, which will be available to every level of the script.
 By default the global execution context gives you access to two things: